christine33-creator/wireguard_k8/README.md

-# AKS Mesh: A WireGuard-based Kubernetes CNI (TO EDIT)
+# AKS Mesh: A WireGuard-based Kubernetes Network Policy

 **AKS Mesh** creates a secure, encrypted VPN communication mesh within a Kubernetes cluster using WireGuard.
 By leveraging Konnectivity and operating in host-network mode, it offers enhanced flexibility and performance while maintaining compatibility with existing setups.